• Skip to primary navigation

 We think our brown sugar glazed spiral ham recipe is better though, since you make the glaze yourself, and homemade is always better!

-This honey spiral ham is perfect for holidays and gatherings alongside your favorite sides, like roasted Brussels sprouts and carrots, maple-glazed carrots, and scalloped potatoes.
+This honey spiral ham is perfect for holidays and gatherings alongside other roasts, such as Prime Rib, and your favorite sides, like roasted Brussels sprouts and carrots, maple-glazed carrots, and scalloped potatoes.

 Ingredients shown: spiral ham, oranges, honey, cloves, cinnamon, soy sauce, and brown sugar.